-The MSc Construction Management Programme is an international collaboration between Abertay University and Ecole Supérieure de Conduite de Travaux (ESCT), Vincennes, Paris (delivered in English & French).
+The MSc Construction Management Programme is an international collaboration between Abertay University and Ecole Supérieure de Conduite de Travaux (ESCT), Vincennes, Paris (delivered in English and French).
 The programme is an integration of technical, managerial and entrepreneurial concepts in the context of the management of construction projects.

 You'll be working with French construction companies whilst undertaking the MSc Construction Management.
 This puts you in the ideal position to learn the theory whilst putting it into action in real-world environments.